rust-hosted-langs/book/booksrc/chapter-interp-tagged-symbols.md

 it won't be safe to dereference it.
 Then we'll need a safe abstraction over that type to make it safe to dereference.

-In the previous chapter we defined a pointer type that retained compile time type knowledge.
-We will still need to be able to resolve to concrete types at runtime.
-We can use our previously defined pointer type, though:
+A type that can represent one of multiple types at runtime is obviously the `enum`.
+We can wrap `ScopedPtr<T>` possibilities in an `enum`:

 ```rust,ignore
 #[derive(Copy, Clone)]